-9. In case the nature of proposal fits in with more than one category, which category should be selected?
+10. In case the nature of proposal fits in with more than one category, which category should be selected?

 An applicant should select a category that best describes the proposal's nature by taking into consideration its objective and content.
-For instance, an application for arts technology category should make use of technology in a creative manner to manifest the applicant's artistic vision and aspiration.
-If music accounts for a predominant portion in terms of the arts disciplines involved in a proposal, the music category may be selected; if a proposal involves multiple arts elements of similar portions, the applicant may go for the category of multi-disciplinary arts.
+For instance, a concert might involve the use of high-end technology and presentation in the form of media arts, if music accounts for a predominant portion in terms of the arts disciplines involved in the proposal, the music category may be selected; if a proposal involves multiple arts elements of similar portions, the applicant may go for the category of multi-disciplinary arts.
 The Secretariat will arrange for the suitable assessment panel to assess an application according to the category selected by the applicant.

-10. Are there any restrictions on receiving non-government sponsorships, donations or advertisements?
+11. Are there any restrictions on receiving non-government sponsorships, donations or advertisements?

-The grantees shall not accept non-government sponsorships, donations or advertisements under the following circumstances: (i) in the reasonable opinion of the Government that the acceptance of the sponsorships, donations or advertisements may jeopardise the image or reputation of the Government; (ii) the sponsorships, donations or advertisements are from, or in association in any form or manner with, any person in the tobacco or tobacco-related industry, or any person in the smoking products (including electronic cigarettes and heat-not-burn products) industry or any industry related thereto; or (iii) the sponsorships, donations or advertisements are from any person in the alcohol industry for events specifically aimed at young people under 18.
+The grantees shall not accept non-government sponsorships, donations or advertisements under the following circumstances: (i) in the reasonable opinion of the Government that the acceptance of the sponsorships, donations or advertisements may jeopardise the image or reputation of the Government; (ii) the sponsorships, donations or advertisements are from, or in association in any form or manner with, any person in the tobacco or tobacco-related industry, or any person in the smoking products (including electronic cigarettes and heat-not-burn products) industry or any industry related thereto; or

+(iii) the sponsorships, donations or advertisements are from any person in the alcohol industry for events specifically aimed at young people under 18.